 Disclosure: We receive referrals commissions for purchases made (details).

-The monthly cost of the service is $29 a month.
+The monthly cost of their standard landline service is $29.95 a month.
 There are no activation and installation fees associated with getting the service started and working.
-Lower pricing is available for users who prepay quarterly ($27/month) or semi-annually ($25/month).
+Lower pricing is available for users who prepay quarterly ($27.95/month) or semi-annually ($25.95/month).

 Keep in mind that while you enjoy greater discounts with the quarterly or semi-annual plans, there are no pro-rated refunds after the initial 14-day period (see Contracts section below).
 It makes sense to choose a service period that you are comfortable with.